nsh87/mimic-ii-vm/README.md

 prompts are private and will conceal what you type.

-You can easily delete the VM and reclaim your disk space with `vagrant halt` and then `vagrant destroy`.
+You can easily delete the VM and reclaim your disk space with `vagrant halt` (to stop the VM) and then `vagrant destroy` (to remove it).

 ## Connecting to the Database
-Local port 2345 is forwarded to the guest VM port 5432 (Postgres server's default listening port).
+While the VM is booted, local port 2345 is forwarded to the guest VM port 5432 (Postgres server's default listening port).
 Therefore, generally speaking you can connect using the host _localhost_ and port 2345.

 There are two user accounts that have access to the database: